WoofGrrrr/file-system-broker/README.md

     As stated earlier, to request that a command be performed, an extension sends a message to this extension.
-The message is in the form of a JavaScript object with a specific structure, i.e. a "command".
-Each command also returns a JavaScript object.
+The message is in the form of a JavaScript object with a specific structure, i.e. a "Command".
+Each Command also returns a JavaScript object as a Response.
     To make things easier, the API can handle this messaging for you.

     Each command operates on files in a sub-drectory of the BrokerFileSystem directory inside the user's Thunderbird Profile Folder.
 The name of this sub-directory is the Extension ID